AndersDeath/diary2/000-current.md

 # 26 November - Saturday - Gündoğan - 58 day of immigration

 Today I got a haircut in Bodrum.
+It's good.